How available is Canadian data residency?

 Prioritize sovereignty for sensitive categories.
 For legal files, health records, financial data, and employee records, evaluate whether a Canadian-headquartered alternative exists.
 You don’t need to replace your entire stack — just make deliberate choices about where the most sensitive data goes.

 Document everything.
-Whether you choose to stay with a US vendor (with residency enabled) or switch to a Canadian alternative, the key is having documented your assessment and your rationale.
-Law 25 doesn't require you to avoid all cross-border transfers — it requires you to assess them, document the risks, and demonstrate adequate safeguards.
+Whether you choose to stay with a US vendor (with residency enabled) or switch to a Canadian alternative, document your assessment and rationale.
+Law 25 doesn’t require you to avoid all cross-border transfers — it requires you to assess them and demonstrate adequate safeguards.

 Keep your inventory current.
 Vendor residency options change.
 New Canadian regions get added, pricing tiers shift, acquisitions change corporate structures.
 Review your SaaS inventory and residency configurations at least annually.